 Cotton buds, tweezers, toothpicks and other tools

-Don’t use cotton buds to clean your ears!
-They do far more harm than good as this can result in pushing the ear wax further inside your ear, scraping the ear canal skin, causing pain, bleeding or even infection.
+Don’t use cotton buds or any other small tools to clean your ears!
+They do far more harm than good as this can result in pushing the earwax further inside your ear, scraping the ear canal skin, causing pain, bleeding or even infection.
 There’s a saying we should all follow – don’t put anything smaller than your elbows inside your ears!

 Ear Candling

-The candle is then placed in the ear canal and it burns for 15 minutes.
-Some report that it creates a low suction force that draws the wax and debris from their ear.
+Some report that this creates a low suction force that draws the wax and debris from their ear.
 However, this has not been clinically proven.

 Over-the-counter ear drops